megagonlabs/blue/README.md

 The central "context" concept in Blue is a `session`.
 A session is initiated by an agent, usually a user agent input into a stream, and continiously expanded by other agents responding to the initial stream and other streams in the session.
 Agents are added to a session to orchestrate a response to the initial user input.
 Once added an agent can listen to any `stream` in the session and decide to follow-up and process data in the stream to produce more streams in the session.

 ## memory
 Agents (i.e. agent workers) can store and share data among each other.
-Data is stored and retrieved in three levels of context: (a) session (b) stream (c) workers.
+Data is stored and retrieved in three levels of context: (a) session (b) stream (c) agent and (d) workers.
 A worker can put data into the session store which can be seen and retrieved by any agent and worker in the session.
-A worker can further limit the scope of the dat to a stream, where data can be seen only by agents which are working on a specific stream.
-Finally, a worker can put private data where it can only be seen by the worker itself.
+A worker can further limit the scope of the data to a stream, where data can be seen only by agents which are working on a specific stream.
+Finally, a worker can put private data where it can only be seen by the worker itself, or more broadly by all workers in the agent.

 ## requirements
 Blue requires docker engine to build and run the infrastruture and agents.
 To develop on your local machine you would need to install docker enginer from